 What Do Chicks Need to Thrive?

-The best case scenario is a small number of chicks, transferred to a waiting brooder.
+In the best case scenario, a small number of chicks arrive and are transferred to a waiting brooder.
 They stay warm and within a short time, find food and water.
 The weaker ones learn from the bolder stronger chicks and all do quite well.
 But sometimes, chicks need some TLC to get past the initial days.
 They may have become chilled at some point and become too weak to get to the food.
 They may be not as strong and easily trampled by the other chicks.
 Once they are knocked down, it may be too much to struggle back up on their feet.

 If possible, raise the weak chick with another non-aggressive chick for company.
 Chicks all do better with at least one friend in the brooder.

 Of course, we all want a good outcome and it is often a matter of timing.
 Do what you can to observe the chicks and help with some TLC if you see a weak chick.
 When you revive a weak chick, it is a rewarding feeling.
+Unfortunately, that is not always the case.
+When situations don’t go as hoped, remember you gave that little chick, the best life it could have, even if it was a short life.
 I hope these ideas will help you if you have a need to revive a weak chick.
 Please leave your own remedies and ideas in the comments.